maartenwijntjes/maartenwijntjes.github.com/index.md

 My research in Delft started with ecological optics but I quickly became interested in pictorial space, the perception of depth in pictures and paintings.
 In 2010 I received an NWO VENI grant to work on these ideas.
 The outcomes were novel methods to quantify visual depth perception and insights on the difference between real and pictorial depth.
 In 2014 I became interested in material perception and started an NWO funded collaboration with G-Star to study what material properties consumers perceive in (online) pictures.
 These ideas catalysed a larger project that was awarded a NWO VIDI grant (2016) about the depiction of material properties.
 In this (ongoing) project, we are annotating large online collections with labels of depicted materials in paintings.
 Through rich annotations we are trying to extract the artist’s knowledge about visual material perception.
 This project is in tandem with a NICAS/NWO funded project about the pictorial recipes of golden age painter/writer Willem Beurs.
 Furthermore, I am also involved as a PhD supervisor on a Marie Curie Training Network grant.

-# Selection of cool studies that were recently published/preprinted:
+# Research selection

-## (Conventions and temporal differences in painted faces: A study of posture and color distribution)[https://doi.org/10.2352/ISSN.2470-1173.2020.11.HVEI-267]
+Title: **Conventions and temporal differences in painted faces: A study of posture and color distribution**
+Authors: van Zuijlen, Mitchell J.P.; Pont, Sylvia C.; Wijntjes, Maarten W.A.
+Source: [Electronic Imaging, Human Vision and Electronic Imaging 2020, pp. 267-1-267-8(8)][https://doi.org/10.2352/ISSN.2470-1173.2020.11.HVEI-267]

+Before we started collecting hand annotated materials throughout art history, we wanted to practive in someting that is relatively easy to automatically extract: faces!
+We got 11.6K of them ([here](https://doi.org/10.4121/uuid:3beee8ef-1b7e-451f-966f-13230cb2bbe7) are they), and analysed their poster and skin colour.

 <!--<div id="brownianDemo"></div>-->